Italy legend Buffon retires aged 45

 He wrote on social media: "That's all folks.
 You gave me everything.
 I gave you everything.
 We did it together."

-Buffon brings to an end a 28-year career that saw him lift the World Cup in 2006 along with 10 Serie A titles with Juventus and Ligue 1 with Paris St-Germain.
+Buffon brings an end to a 28-year career that saw him lift the World Cup in 2006 along with 10 Serie A titles with Juventus and Ligue 1 with Paris St-Germain.

 He ends his career where it began in 1995, at Parma, now a Serie B club.